-- 2.1.5 The agreement between the employer and the individual employee must also: - (a) be in writing, name the parties to the agreement and be signed by the employer and the individual employee and, if the employee is under 18 years of age, the employee's parent or guardian; - (b) state each term of the relevant award that the employer and the individual employee have agreed to vary; - (c) detail how the application of each term has been varied by agreement between the employer and the individual employee; - (d) detail how the agreement does not disadvantage the individual employee in relation to the individual employee's terms and conditions of employment; and - (e) state the date the agreement commences to operate. - 2.1.6 The employer must give the individual employee a copy of the agreement and keep the agreement as a record. - 2.1.7 An employer seeking to enter into an agreement must provide a written proposal to the employee.
+- (a) the agreement does not result, on balance, in a reduction in the overall terms and conditions of employment of the individual employee under this award and any applicable agreement made under the Act, as those instruments applied as at the date the agreement commences to operate; and - (b) the agreement does not result in a reduction in the terms and conditions of employment of the individual employee under any other relevant laws of the Commonwealth or any relevant laws of a State or Territory. - 2.1.5 The agreement between the employer and the individual employee must also: - (a) be in writing, name the parties to the agreement and be signed by the employer and the individual employee and, if the employee is under 18 years of age, the employee's parent or guardian; - (b) state each term of the relevant is award that the employer and the individual employee have agreed to vary; - (c) detail how the application of each term has been varied by agreement between the employer and the individual employee; - (d) detail how the agreement does not disadvantage the individual employee in relation to the individual employee's terms and conditions of employment; and - (e) state the date the agreement commences to operate. - 2.1.6 The employer must give the individual employee a copy of the agreement and keep the agreement as a time and wages record. - 2.1.7 An employer seeking to enter into an agreement must provide a written proposal to the employee.
 Where the employee's understanding of written English is limited the employer must take measures, including translation into an appropriate language, to ensure that the employee understands the proposal. - 2.1.8 The agreement may be terminated: - (a) by the employer or the individual employee giving four weeks' notice of termination, in writing, to the other party and the agreement ceasing to operate at the end of the notice period; or - (b) at any time, by written agreement between the employer and the individual employee. - 2.1.9 The right to make an agreement pursuant to this clause is in addition to, and is not intended to otherwise affect, any provision for an agreement between an employer and an individual employee contained in any other term of this award.